abiramitoronto/scheduler/README.md

 # Interview Scheduler

-The Interview scheduler React based app that helps us to schedule an appointment with the selected interviewer.
-The scheduler shows the available apointment slots based on the timings for any day.
+The Interview scheduler is React based app that helps us to schedule an appointment with the selected interviewer.
+The scheduler shows the available appointment slots based on the timings for any day.
 Additionally it also displays day wise spots that can be booked.
-It helps us to Edit/Delete an appoitment.
+It helps us to Edit/Delete an appointment.

 ## Final Product